-There are increasing numbers of females moving into AFL which is great!!
+There are increasing numbers of female athletes moving into AFL which is great!!
 BUT, the number of ACL injuries I’m seeing coming through the door in the last couple of years is SCARY!

 Here are some of the factors that are contributing to ACL injuries in AFLW:

-NEW SPORT – AFLW is a relatively new sport meaning that most women have not grown up playing it all their lives like men have – moving from netball or dancing to footy is a HUGE change in the body that requires training and adaptation.
-Additionally to this, there needs to be a new appreciation and understanding of the 360 degree element of AFL that means fast change of direction as well as impact can be occur at any time.
+NEW SPORT – AFLW is a relatively new sport meaning that most women have not grown up playing it all their lives like men have – moving from netball or dancing to Australian football is a HUGE change in the body that requires training and adaptation.
+Additionally to this, there needs to be a new appreciation and understanding of the 360-degree element of AFL that means a fast change of direction, as well as impact, can occur at any time.

-Hormones – Every month our bodies are releasing hormones – Estradiol, Relaxin and Progesterone have all been shown to INCREASE laxity of the ACL with the highest rate of laxity being between Days 10-14 of the menstrual cycle (Park et al. 2009).
+Hormones – Every month our bodies are releasing hormones – Estradiol, Relaxin and Progesterone have all been shown to INCREASE laxity of the anterior cruciate ligament (ACL) with the highest rate of laxity being between Days 10-14 of the menstrual cycle (Park et al. 2009).

 Biomechanics – Women naturally have a wider pelvis than men which increases the ‘Q-angle’ between the hip and the knee.
 This means that without appropriate single leg control, we may be more prone to the knee dropping in towards the body, placing more stress on the ACL